Shock-OS/Simple-USB-Flasher/README.md

 <b>NOTE:</b> If you attempt to flash an image of a file type that is not in the list above, the program will give you a warning letting you know that the file type is not supported.
 However, it will still allow you to flash the image if you want, but doing so may corrupt the device (which can be easily fixed using GParted, see Known Issues below).

+## Windows ISOs
+This program can flash Microsoft Windows images, but only if WoeUSB is installed.
+To install WoeUSB on Ubuntu and its derivatives, run the following commands in a terminal window:

+`$ sudo add-apt-repository ppa:tomtomtom/woeusb`

+`$ sudo apt update`

+`$ sudo apt install woeusb`

+<b>NOTE:</b> While installing WoeUSB guarantees that Windows images will flash properly, it may still be possible to flash a Windows image without having WoeUSB installed and have it boot.
+In testing, this has worked in some cases, but not in others.
+Installing WoeUSB is highly recommended whenever possible, however.

 ## Known Issues

 ### Flash/erase failed, device can no longer be mounted or is otherwise corrupt